e271828e/Flight.jl/prototypes/kernel/README.md

   no detection keyword: the probe runs every guard at the nominal activation and its return type decides — `Bool` boundary-detected, the nominal scalar localized, anything else an error naming both admissible forms (D-179).
-The policy lands on `Build.policies`; under the stand-in below the runtime does not yet consult it.
-Guards and handlers are outside every non-nominal activation's executable set (D-052), so at a `Dual` deployment the event phase compiles to the bare sweep and a mode never moves.
+The policy lands on `Build.policies` and compiles into the event set's mask, which is what the frame loop's trigger check reads — the mixed predicate rides the gate idiom `(gate) ? σ : -one(σ)`, whose return type keeps it localized.
+Guards and handlers are outside every non-nominal activation's executable set (D-052), so at a `Dual` deployment the event phase compiles to the bare sweep, a mode never moves, and the frame loop takes the bare step with no arrival machinery at all.
 - **A cascade is logically simultaneous, not one link per step.** The event phase iterates [sweep → guards → handlers] to quiescence within one boundary, so a supervisor → follower → follower chain settles in three rounds at any